Kelly0604/AIPI590_Assignment2/README.md

 # AIPI590_Assignment2
-Repository for creating an adversarial patch.
+This is a repository for creating an adversarial patch.

+### Important documents include:
+-